iTwin/auth-clients/README.md

 - [Service](./packages/service/README.md)

 In addition, the [OIDC Signin Tool](./packages/oidc-signin-tool/README.md) is a test helper package to automate the sign-in workflow to aid writing integration tests.

+There is also an [authorization client for command-line developer tools](./packages/node-cli/README.md).